-- Communicating clear expectations aligned to this policy when speaking with students, parents, and staff. - Focusing on teaching the skills required for academic honesty and personal integrity rather than the consequences of dishonesty when conducting disciplinary consequences for students. - Using an established progression of consequences when dishonesty occurs that involves the student, parent, teacher, and MYP Coordinator. - Establishing and supporting a school culture that encourages academic honesty and personal integrity. - Publishing the school's Academic Honesty Policy in the school handbook and on the school website. - Informing staff, students, and parents through various media what constitutes academic dishonesty and how it can be prevented. - Maintaining a centralized record of infractions to recognize patterns needing further attention.
+- Communicating clear expectations aligned to this policy when speaking with students, parents, and staff. - Focusing on teaching the skills required for academic honesty and personal integrity rather than the consequences of dishonesty when conducting disciplinary consequences for students. - Using an established progression of consequences when dishonesty occurs that involves the student, parent, teacher, and MYP Coordinator. - Establishing and supporting a school culture that encourages academic honesty and personal integrity. - Publishing the school's Academic Integrity Policy on the school website. - Informing staff, students, and parents through various media what constitutes academic dishonesty and how it can be prevented. - Maintaining a centralized record of infractions to recognize patterns needing further attention.

-Parents/Guardians who promote academic honesty will:
+Parents/Guardians who promote academic integrity will:

-- Be aware of and understand the purpose of Lakewood's Academic Honesty Policy. - Focus on their student's progress in learning rather than on their child's current grades. - Help their student balance and manage their school work so they are ready when tasks are due and tests are scheduled and are therefore more likely to resist temptations to be academically dishonest - Support the efforts made by school staff to develop students' abilities to make wise choices related to academic honesty and personal integrity.
+- Become aware of and understand the purpose of Lakewood's Academic Integrity Policy. - Develop an understanding of Lakewood's Assessment Policy. - Focus on their student's progress in learning rather than on their child's current grades. - Collaborate with school personnel to build a strong academic support network for their student. - Help their student balance and manage their school work so they are ready when tasks are due and tests are scheduled and are therefore more likely to resist temptations to be academically dishonest. - Provide support for their student while still ensuring that he or she is responsible for their own schoolwork. - Support the efforts made by school staff to develop students' abilities to make wise choices related to academic honesty and personal integrity.